cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/setup/focus-area-period-feature.md

 1. Select a cadence: monthly, quarterly, semi-annually, annually, weekly.
 1. Name the period.
 1. Choose a start date.
 1. Choose an end date.
-The end date is the date that all actions are expected to be completed by.
-Managers see this expected date on their action plan.
+The end date is the date of expected completion.
+Managers see this date on their action plan.
 1. **Enable** the Focus Area period.
 1. Select **Save Changes.**